Amphetamine Screen (Blood)

 Amphetamine is a commonly used illegal drug that overstimulates the central nervous

-including stroke, heart disease, convulsions, and severe tooth decay.
+include stroke, heart disease, convulsions, and severe tooth decay.

-in small doses for patients with attention-deficit disorder (ADD) and attention-deficit/hyperactivity
+small doses for patients with attention-deficit disorder (ADD) and attention-deficit/hyperactivity

 Why do I need this test?

-are getting the correct, safe dose.
+the correct, safe dose.

 Even if you don't use amphetamines, your workplace may require you to have the test